Belgium • One-day Classic

 | 2026 | TBD |

-The race is inaugurated as the 'Vierdaagse van de Westkust,' beginning its life as a critical preparation for the Tour of Flanders.
+The race was established as the Driedaagse De Panne, a legendary three-day tune-up for the Tour of Flanders.